ZesNy02/Jupiter/rust-server/README.md

-# How to run the Server and AI:
+# What to install to run the Server

-## Install depencies

-### Python
+## Python

-- install from website, version 3.10 is needed

-### Ollama

-- install from website
+- Install `Python` and `pip` from the offical site.
-- Model llama3 required, install via: ollama pull llama3
+- Make sure it's `Python 3.10` or above.

-### Rust
+## Rust

-- install rustup from official site
+- Install rustup from `rust-lang.org` and follow the instructions there.
+- cargo needs to be able to run without problem.

+# How to run the Server

+## Install dependencies

+TODO

+- To automatically install the required dependencies, run the `start_server.py` script in `rust-server/scripts/python`.

-## Run
+## Run the Server

-- To run the Server, execute the python script "start_server.py" found in "rust-server/scripts/python/start_server.py"
+- To run the Server, go to the `rust-server` directory.
-- The script will setup everything that is required and run the Server.
+- Then execute `cargo run`
+  TODO
+- Or do `cargo build` and run the executable build in the `rust-server/target` folder.

+## See the Rust Documentation

+- To see the documentation of the Rust Server, click [here](./target/doc/rust_server/index.html)